Single Integrated Operational Plan: The first SIOP

 The first plan, following the White House policy guidance, was developed in 1960, consisting of a list of targets (the National Strategic Target List, or NSTL) and the assets to be used against each target.
 The targets themselves were pulled from the Bombing Encyclopedia, which listed over 80,000 targets of interest.
 This first SIOP was extensively revised by a team at the RAND Corporation to become SIOP-62, describing a massive strike with the entire US arsenal of 3,200 warheads, totaling 7,847 megatons, against the USSR, China, and Soviet-aligned states with urban and other targets being hit simultaneously.
 Nine weapons were to be "laid down" on four targets in Leningrad, 23 weapons on six target complexes in Moscow, 18 on seven target areas in Kaliningrad, etc.

-Weapon scientist, George Rathjens, looked through SAC's atlas of Soviet cities, searching for the town that most closely resembled Hiroshima in size and industrial concentration.
-When he found one that roughly matched, he asked how many bombs the SIOP "laid down" on that city.
-The reply: one 4.5 megaton bomb and three more 1.1 megaton weapons in case the big bomb was a dud (the Hiroshima bomb was 12.5 kilotons).
+Weapons scientist George Rathjens looked through SAC's atlas of Soviet cities, searching for the town that most closely resembled Hiroshima in size and industrial concentration.
+(The bomb that destroyed Hiroshima had a yield of 12.5 kilotons or 0.013 megaton.)
+When Rathjens found a city that roughly matched, he asked how many bombs the SIOP "laid down" on that city.
+The reply: one 4.5 megaton bomb and three more 1.1 megaton weapons in case the big bomb was a dud.
 The execution of SIOP-62 was estimated to result in 285 million dead and 40 million casualties in the Soviet Union and China.
 Presented with all the facts and figures, Thomas D. White of the Air Force found the Plan "splendid."
 Disregarding the human aspect, SIOP-62 represented an outstanding technological achievement:

 SIOP-62 represented a technical triumph in the history of war planning.
 In less than fifteen years the United States had mastered a variety of complex technologies and acquired the ability to destroy most of an enemy's military capability and much of the human habitation of a continent in a single day.